josemrodriguezf/josemrodriguezf.github.io/_pages/contact.md

 classes: wide
 ---

-I'm always looking for collaborations and to learn new things.
-If you are interested in my research and my work at UC Merced, please contact me by email.
+I'm always looking for collaborations.
+If you are interested in my research and my work please contact me by email.
 Si prefieres en español no dudes en contactarme.

-- Email: <jrodriguezflores3@ucmerced.edu>
+e-mail: <jrodriguez@edf.org>